 Fortunately, key Members of Congress agree that maintain 6-day delivery is essential.
 Representatives Sam Graves (R-MO) and Gerry Connolly (D-VA) have once again introduced a resolution supporting continued 6-day mail delivery.
 H.R.
 12 - "Empower the United States Postal Service to Thrive in the 21st Century," advocates for current service standards, including continuation of six-day mail service.

-There are two ways you can act today
+There is a way you can act today

 Finding your Member of Congress is easy.
 Simply go to the following website and enter your address: http://www.contactingthecongress.org.